mblevu/invoice/README.md

 Afternoon:
 Debug and fix any issues.
 Polish the user interface and user experience.
-Document the project and prepare for deployment.# invoice
+Document the project and prepare for deployment.